andersfuf/UIS_Prototype/README.md

 CUS7 (transfer): As a customer, I can transfer money from one of my accounts to another, so that I can make other operations with that money.

+CUS8 (checking account) As a customer i want to see the balance and details of my checking account.

 ### Employee role:

 EUS1 (loging on): As a bank employee, I can log in and log out of the system, so that I can perform operations on behalf of customers securely.